 “Premium” or “VIP” Codes

-Any code claiming to give you premium access to paid content for free is almost certainly illegal and dangerous.
+Any code claiming to give you free premium access to paid content is almost certainly illegal and dangerous.

 The Hidden Costs of Using Bad Downloader Codes

-- Device replacement: $50-200 when malware destroys functionality
+- Device replacement: It will cost $50-200 when malware destroys functionality

 - Identity theft protection: $10-30/month after personal data breaches

-- Legal fees: Hundreds to thousands if caught streaming illegally
+- Legal fees: You may have to pay hundreds to thousands if caught streaming illegally

 - Antivirus software: $50-100/year to protect against malware

-Cybersecurity professionals consistently advise against using random downloader codes.
-According to Norton Security, the safest approach is to:
+Cybersecurity professionals strongly advise against using random downloader codes.
+According to Norton Security, the safest approach for you is to:

 - Stick to official app stores whenever possible